Essay by Dr. Bryan Zygmont

 Washington stands and looks slightly to his left; his facial expression could best be described as fatherly.
 He wears not a toga or other classically inspired garment, but his military uniform.
 His stance mimics that of the contrapposto seen in Polykleitos’s classical sculpture of Doryphoros.
 Washington’s left leg is slightly bent and positioned half a stride forward, while his right leg is weight bearing.
 His right arm hangs by his side and rests atop a gentleman’s walking stick.

-His left arm—bent at the elbow—rests atop a fasces: a bundle of thirteen rods that symbolizes not only the power of a ruler but also the strength found through unity.
+His left arm—bent at the elbow—rests atop a fasces: a bundle of thirteen rods that symbolize not only the power of a ruler but also the strength found through unity.
 This visually represents the concept of E Pluribus Unum—”Out of Many, One”—a congressionally approved motto of the United States from 1782 until 1956.

 Washington’s officer’s sword, a symbol of military might and authority, benignly hangs on the outside of the fasces, just beyond his immediate grasp.
 This surrendering of military power is further reinforced by the presence of the plow behind him.
 This refers to the story of Cincinnatus, a Roman dictator who resigned his absolute power when his leadership was no longer needed so that he could return to his farm.
 Like this Roman, Washington resigned his power and returned to his farm to live a peaceful, civilian life.

 The statue, still on view in the Rotunda of the Virginia State Capitol, is a near perfect representation of the first president of the United States of America.
 In it, Houdon captured not only what George Washington looked like, but more importantly, who Washington was, both as a soldier and as a private citizen.